Workshop: “Handling Uncertainty in your Data”

 Data about the size of three different species of iris flowers.

-offers a variety of functions around confidence intervals.
+The package confintr offers a variety of functions around confidence intervals.
 Default here: Student’s \(t\) method.

 Two-sided 95% t confidence interval for the population mean